Cadbury Logo

 Cadbury Logo 1985

-The problem with the readability of the logo was completely solved only in 1985.
+The logo’s readability problem was completely solved in 1985.
 Interestingly, in addition to working on the font, various color palette options were also considered, including yellow and purple.
 As a result, it was decided to use a purple hue.

 2020 – today